tejma17/e-TRASH/README.md

 1. Open Android Studio
 2. If prompted with the welcome screen, select "Import project (Eclipse ADT, Gradle, etc.)"
 3. If not, go to File -> Import Project
-4. Find the folder where the repository is and select the garbage folder for e-TRASH and garbageCleaner for Cleaner Buddy.
+4. Find the folder where the repository is and select the folder.
-5. You can be sure you imported this correctly if you can locate in the project explorer the source files.
+5. After successful import, you will be able to see project structure and gradle sync will began.
-6. If the build fails, see the Android Studio Plugins section
+6. If the build fails, check for the errors in build tab.

 ## Android Studio Plugins ##